mongodb/mongodbatlas-cloudformation-resources/cfn-resources/serverless-instance/docs/README.md

 #### Profile

-Profile used to provide credentials information, (a secret with the cfn/profile/{Profile_name}, is required), if not provided Default is used
+Profile used to provide credentials information, (a secret with the cfn/atlas/profile/{Profile}, is required), if not provided default is used

 _Required_: No